DeepBartaria/GSoc/README.md

 # Tutorial Mode for Swift in the VS Code Extension

-> 📝 An unselected GSoC 2025 proposal, now open-sourced for community inspiration and contribution.
+> 📝 A GSoC 2025 proposal proposed by me, now open-sourced for community inspiration and contribution.

 ## 📌 Overview